Home

 Now We Are Rome:

-Ancient Roman torture on film, and modern American torture in the news
+Ancient Roman torture on film and in modern America

-I look specifically at "The Sign of the Cross" (1932), "The Fall of the Roman Empire" (1964) and HBO's "Rome" (2005 & 2007).
-I also discuss the history of torture both in Rome and the US, and specifically about our troubling representation of torture in movies.
+I focus on the films "The Sign of the Cross" (1932), "The Fall of the Roman Empire" (1964), and HBO's "Rome" (2005 & 2007).
+I also discuss the history of torture both in Rome and the US, specifically under Republican administrations, and how modern torture scandals have influenced how Roman torture has been depicted in film.

 Follow the link for more info